Working in the USA

 As with all employment, you should work closely with your International Student Office.
 The general rules will apply somewhat differently to undergraduates, graduate students and PhD candidates, and they can guide you.
 The office can help you determine your eligibility for CPT, make sure your job offer qualifies, and make sure you follow all necessary steps in applying to USCIS.
 They also have to authorize your CPT, so you have no choice – you have to work with them.
 But they are pros, especially when it comes to USCIS regulations, so use them – they are there to help you.

 Many schools in the United States offer work and study programs that coordinate immediate employment through CPT programs.
 Not only does this give international students the opportunity to help cover the costs of their education, but they will at the same time gain valuable work experience and obtain their masters degree.

 Any F-1 student suffering "severe economic hardship" as defined by USCIS is eligible to work off-campus for up to 20 hours per week while school is in session, and full-time during breaks.

-To be eligible under "sever economic hardship", a student must:
+To be eligible under "severe economic hardship", a student must:

 - Be in valid F-1 status for at least one academic year (9 months)